EU state contemplates prohibiting Russian passport holders from citizenship

 Date

-(MENAFN) The Czech parliament has passed a new law that mandates Russian passport holders to renounce their Russian citizenship before they can apply for Czech citizenship.
-The law, approved on Wednesday by a vote of 92 to 35 with 47 abstentions, follows a campaign by one of the ruling parties that depicted Russians as “Putin’s dolls.”
-The bill will now be reviewed by the Czech Senate and presented to President Petr Pavel, a staunch critic of Moscow, who is expected to sign it into law.
+(MENAFN) The Czech parliament has passed a law that mandates Russian nationals to renounce their citizenship before applying for Czech nationality.
+The vote, which took place on Wednesday, passed with 92 votes in favor, 35 against, and 47 abstentions.
+The bill will now proceed to the Czech Senate and ultimately to President Petr Pavel, a vocal critic of Moscow, who is expected to sign it into law.

-Once enacted, the law will require Russian applicants to provide proof of renouncing their Russian citizenship, with some exceptions for children and asylum seekers.
-Additionally, existing citizenship applications from Russian nationals will be frozen indefinitely.
+Once enacted, the law will require Russian citizens applying for Czech citizenship to formally renounce their Russian nationality, with exceptions for children and asylum seekers.
+Applicants must provide official proof of renunciation before their application can be processed.

-The proposal, introduced in September by Martin Exner of the Mayors and Independents party, has been controversial, particularly due to a poster released during the campaign.
-The poster depicted Russians as Matryoshka dolls, with President Putin inside, symbolizing Russian agents exploiting dual citizenship for Moscow’s interests.
-Exner later clarified that the poster targeted only “Russian agents,” not all Russian citizens.
+The bill, introduced in September by Martin Exner, a member of the ruling Mayors and Independents party, will also freeze any pending citizenship applications from Russian nationals indefinitely.
+The campaign that led to the bill's introduction was fueled by a portrayal of Russians as “Putin’s dolls,” with some criticism of the campaign’s use of a controversial poster showing Russians as Matryoshka dolls, with Russian President Vladimir Putin inside wearing the 'Z' symbol, which has become associated with Russian military actions.
+Exner later clarified that the poster was directed only at “Russian agents,” not all Russians.

-The Czech Republic currently has around 40,000 Russian citizens, and Russian nationals now make up about a quarter of citizenship applicants, a rise attributed to the ongoing conflict in Ukraine.
-This legislation aligns with similar measures taken in the Baltic states, including Latvia, which has restricted visas and residence permits for Russian citizens and deported those refusing to take a mandatory language test.
+Currently, about 40,000 Russian citizens live in the Czech Republic, and Russian nationals make up a significant portion of the country's citizenship applicants—approximately 25%, up from 20% before the escalation of the Ukraine conflict in 2022.

+This bill follows similar anti-Russian measures in the Baltic states, including Latvia, where many Russian speakers have faced deportation for refusing to take or failing mandatory Latvian language tests.
+The Baltic countries have also restricted visas and residence permits for Russian nationals.

 Legal Disclaimer: